Ghetto Love (Jaheim album)

 Ghetto Love is the debut studio album by American R&B singer Jaheim.
-It was released in 2001 and features the hit singles "Could It Be", and "Just in Case".
-It debuted at number 9 on the Billboard 200 with first-week sales of 80,000 copies and ended up being certified platinum by the RIAA selling a million copies in the United States.
+It was released by Divine Mill Records and Warner Bros. on March 13, 2001 in the United States.
+The album debuted at number 9 on the US Billboard 200 with first-week sales of 80,000 copies and ended up being certified platinum by the Recording Industry Association of America (RIAA), selling a million copies in the United States.
+Ghetto Love features the hit singles "Could It Be", and "Just in Case".